 Appreciated by gardeners and cut-flower lovers for their versatility, Brown Eyed Susan's produces green foliage with multiple ones to two-inch flowers for nearly the entire stretch of summer.
 Stems grow to an average height of two to three feet, and the plant will spread a generous eighteen inches, resulting in a thick, bushy appearance.
 Flowers feature an array of golden yellow petals surrounding a dense brown cone with a soft purple hue.
 Hardy from zones three to ten, the Brown Eyed Susan can take almost anything Mother Nature can dish out.
 It thrives in both full sun and light shade.
 Average, well-drained soil with moderate moisture is preferable for optimal growth, but the Brown Eyed Susan readily tolerates hot, dry conditions once established.
 Landscapers count on these low-maintenance flowers to naturalize large open areas and bring a bit of country charm to city landscapes.

 Brown Eyed Susan, Rudbeckia Triloba is Short-Lived Perennials that are Low Maintenance ways to Naturalize Large Open Areas

 Cutting flowers when they are spent will encourage new blooms while preventing undesired spreading.
-While Brown Eyed Susans provide a rich floral show outdoors, their long-lasting, scent-free blooms make them an ideal cut flower, especially for those sensitive to odors.
-Their rich golden color can stand alone in a tall vase or blend well with other shades.
-Plant them in formal gardens to provide needed height and a ready supply of seasonal color to bring indoors, or place them by outbuildings and fences to help them blend into the landscape.
+While Brown-Eyed Susans provide a vibrant floral show outdoors, their long-lasting, scent-free blooms make them an ideal cut flower, especially for those sensitive to odors.
+Their vibrant golden color can stand alone in a tall vase or blend well with other shades.
+Plant them informal gardens to provide needed height and a ready supply of seasonal color to bring indoors, or place them by outbuildings and fences to help them blend into the landscape.